Migz93/lidarr-download-automation/README.md

 * **WantedAlbumsAmount** -		The amount of wanted albums to process it will grab the newest x amount of albums from the Lidarr wanted list.<br>
 * **EnableFuzzyAlbumSearch** -	Set to True to enable fuzzy album search if their is no exact match ('True' or 'False').<br>

+Below are only used if Post Processing Functions "Verification" or "ReplaygainTagging" are enabled.<br>
+* **Threads** -		Sets the maximum number of threads for multi-threaded operations, setting to "0" will use all available threads!
+Only for "Verification" and "ReplaygainTagging" operations (Set to number of threads)
+* **Verification** -		Checks FLAC files for errors, and deletes bad files.
+MP3 are scanned and fixed for errors in the headers ('True' or 'False').
+* **ReplaygainTagging** -		Adds Replaygain tags to FLAC files for audio player volume leveling ('True' or 'False').

 # Requirements
 * Lidarr installed & running.<br>
 * SMLoadr downloaded & in the same location as the script.
 I personally bundle them both in /opt/smloadr.<br>
 * jq installed (sudo apt-get install jq).<br>
+## For Post Processing Functions
+* find (linux cli app, typically installed by default)
+* xargs (linux cli app, typically installed by default)
+* grep (linux cli app, typically installed by default)
+* cat (linux cli app, typically installed by default)
+* flac (sudo apt-get -y install flac).<br>
+* mp3val (sudo apt-get -y install mp3val).<br>

 # Other
 Lidarr collects its information from https://musicbrainz.org which is open to anyone to edit, so if the Deezer ID in Lidarr is incorrect or missing you can sign up for an account and amend/add this yourself.
 This can take a few days to propagate to Lidarr.